Hip Replacement Surgery

 Hip Replacement Recovery

-The length of recovery depends on the hip replacement procedure that was carried out.
-For traditional hip replacement, the hospital stay will generally average 4 to 5 days with most patients requiring extensive rehabilitation afterward.
-For less-invasive procedures, some patients are able to go home at the end of the day of surgery or will have to stay for 1 to 2 days.
+The length of recovery depends on the hip replacement procedure performed.
+The hospital stay will generally average 4 to 5 days for traditional hip replacement, with most patients requiring extensive rehabilitation afterward.
+For less-invasive procedures, some patients can go home at the end of the surgery or have to stay for 1 to 2 days.
 Learn more about hip replacements here.